Skip to content

 • Assuming embeddings capture all semantic relationships equally (they don't; domain-specific concepts often need fine-tuned embeddings)

-• Treating “please return JSON” as equivalent to constrained decoding (it isn’t; one is a suggestion, the other is a guarantee)
+• Treating "please return JSON" as equivalent to constrained decoding (one is a suggestion, the other is a syntactic guarantee with documented exceptions for refusals, truncation, and semantic correctness)

 • Building production systems without accounting for hallucination as a structural property of the technology